-- a) a search of relevant Aboriginal heritage registers; - b) a review of cadastral mapping and tenure; - c) a review of historic aerial photography and resources relating to past land uses and associated disturbances of the Development Area; - d) a targeted archaeological survey, sampling key landforms and areas of archaeological potential; - e) an assessment of the potential for the Development Area to contain significant Aboriginal heritage and the impact the Project may have on said heritage, consistent with the Office of Environment and Heritage Due Diligence Code for the Protection of Aboriginal Objects in NSW (2010); and - consultation with the Tamworth Local Aboriginal Land Council.
+- a) a search of relevant Aboriginal heritage registers; - b) a review of cadastral mapping and tenure; - c) a review of historic aerial photography and resources relating to past land uses and associated disturbances of the Development Area; and - d) a review of photographs taken from a recent site inspection.

 As part of a desktop study, Everick undertook a search of the OEH Aboriginal Heritage Information Management System ('AHIMS').
-The search was conducted on 19 December 2013 and identified three (3) Aboriginal cultural heritage Sites within a 1km radius of the Development Area.
-None were within the Development Area.
-Only one (1) of the recorded sites is within immediate proximity to the Development Area.
+The search was conducted on 19 December 2013 and identified nine (9) Aboriginal cultural heritage Sites within a 1km radius of the Development Area.
+Further searches of other heritage registers listed two (2) Indigenous places within the Tamworth Region.
+No Sites were listed within the Development Area.